dash4k/dash4k/README.md

 * 🎓 Currently studying Computer Science at Udayana University.

-* 📋 I’m on my way to mastered the art of Javascript (lie).
+* 📷 Intrested in the art of Photography

 </br>
 <div align="left">